eujoy/gitpr/README.md

 OPTIONS:
-   --auth_token value, -t value  Github authorization token. (default: "~") --owner value, -o value       Owner of the repository to retrieve pull requests for.
+   --auth_token value, -t value  Github authorization token. (default: "~") --owner value, -o value       Owner of the repository to use.
-   --repository value, -r value  Repository name to check.
+   --repository value, -r value  Repository name to use.
    --base value, -b value        Base branch to check pull requests against. (default: "master") --state value, -a value       State of the pull request. (default: "open") --page_size value, -s value   Size of each page to load. (default: 10)